endo1phin/cmsc28400-project2/zqiu-project2.md

 ## Problem 3

+**Flag**: ```serIOUS FaLl ```

+We observed that, although adding the first byte to the query will always increase the response's length by 1, additional bytes in the query will not increase the length of the response if they overlaps with previous segments in the message.
+Therefore we choose the first two bytes by query all possible 2-bytes combination of letters and space, which makes $50^2$ queries for the first two bytes, and choosing the one that only increased response length by 1.
+We then continue to test out byte-by-byte, choosing each byte that, when added, does not increase the length of the response.
+Each additional byte costs about 50 queries.

+The attack does not contradict the fact that AES-CTR has good CPA security.
+In this attack, we are exploiting a weakness in zlib compression, which is unrelated to AES-CTR.

 ## Problem 4

 For problem 4, we construct a query for `fourb` such that the message `M'` have